 Prior to coming to CSU, I was associate professor of history and chair of the history department at Washington & Jefferson College in Washington, PA, where I also coordinated the concentration in American Studies.
 Earlier in my career, I was a visiting assistant professor in the American Studies Department at Franklin & Marshall College and the history department at Skidmore College, and I have held fellowships in the American Culture Studies Program at Washington University in St. Louis and in the Obert C. And Grace Tanner Humanities Center at the University of Utah.

-When I am not teaching and writing, I can be found hiking in the Adirondack Mountains with my wife Emma Gilmore Kieran, training for a marathon, biking, taking my labradoodles Ollie and Owen to the park, cooking, and incrementally improving my guitar playing.
+When I am not teaching and writing, I can be found hiking, paddling, or fishing in the Adirondack Mountains with my wife Emma Gilmore Kieran; training for a marathon or a half-Ironman triathlon; biking; taking my labradoodles Ollie and Owen to the park; cooking; and incrementally improving my guitar playing.

 Education